vuejs/v2.vuejs.org/source/guide/computed.md

 ### Computed Setter

-Computed properties are by default get-only, but you can also provide a setter when you need it:
+Computed properties are by default getter-only, but you can also provide a setter when you need it:

 ``` js
 // ...